tinko26/ao/docs/modules/ir-task.md

 author: "Stefan Wagner"
 date: 2022-08-12
 description: "The ao_ir_task.h module of the ao real-time operating system."
-draft: true
+draft: false
 permalink: /modules/ir-task/
 title: "ao_ir_task.h"
 ---

 # ao_ir_task.h

 This module declares functions for controlling the task switch interrupts as well as callback functions for the interrupt handlers.
-This module is abstract, that is, an implementation must be provided by a port package in order to support [multitasking](multitasking.md).
+This module is abstract, that is, an implementation must be provided by a port package in order to support [multitasking](../multitasking.md).

 ## Functions

-Enable or disable the interrupt, respectively, on the specified [core](core.md).
+Enable or disable the interrupt, respectively, on the specified [core](../cores.md).

 ```c
 void ao_task_switch_enable(ao_core_t c);